pmndrs/xr/README.md

 ### XRController

-`XRController` is an long-living `Object3D` that represents an [`XRInputSource`](https://developer.mozilla.org/en-US/docs/Web/API/XRInputSource) with the following properties:
+`XRController` is a long-living `Object3D` that represents an [`XRInputSource`](https://developer.mozilla.org/en-US/docs/Web/API/XRInputSource) with the following properties:

 ```jsx
 index: number